-Visit of the President of the University of Bonn Agreement with UK's Arts & Humanities Research Council (AHRC) NIHU signed an agreement with the United Kingdom's Arts & Humanities Research Council (AHRC) in 2007 to facilitate the exchange of post-graduates and early career researchers.
+Visit by faculty and graduate students from Vietnam National University, Hanoi.
+NIHU signed an agreement with the United Kingdom's Arts & Humanities Research Council (AHRC) in 2007 to facilitate the exchange of post-graduates and early career researchers.
 The agreement has been renewed several times since then and a cooperative relationship has developed between the two organizations.
 Based on this agreement, at the request of the AHRC, NIHU provides placements and research guidance to graduate students and early career researchers from the UK who wish to pursue Japanese studies.
-NIHU continues to contribute to the development of overseas researchers through these types of activities. ▶ NIHU Program for Young Researcher Overseas Visits In order to contribute to NIHU projects and expand overseas research opportunities (survey research and presentations at international conferences, etc.), young researchers participating in NIHU Research Projects and NIHU Co-creation Initiatives are dispatched to overseas universities and international research conferences.
-NIHU International Prize in Japanese Studies In January 2019, the NIHU International Prize in Japanese Studies was established, with the support of the Kuraray Foundation, with the aim to promote the development of Japanese studies and deepen the understanding of Japanese culture internationally.
-The prize will be awarded to researchers based overseas who have shown outstanding achievement in Japan-related scholarship in literature, language, history, ethnology, folklore studies, the environment and other fields related to the human culture studies and have made great contributions to the international development of Japanese studies.
-2019 The prize winner Haruo Shirane Professor of Japanese Literature and Culture and Chair of the Department of East Asian Languages and Cultures at Columbia University 2020 The prize winner Andrew Gordon Lee and Juliet Folger Fund Professor of History at Harvard University Professor of the Edwin O. Reischauer Institute for Japanese Studies at Harvard University 2021 The prize winner Jean-Noël Robert Professor of Collège de France 2022 The prize winner Josef Kreiner Professor Emeritus of University of Bonn Visiting Researcher of Hosei University Research Center for International Japanese Studies
+NIHU continues to contribute to the development of overseas researchers through these types of activities. ▷ NIHU Program for Young Researcher Overseas Visits In order to contribute to NIHU projects and expand overseas research opportunities (survey research and presentations at international conferences, etc.), young researchers participating in NIHU Research Projects and NIHU Co-creation Initiatives are dispatched to overseas universities and international research conferences.
+NIHU International Prize in Japanese Studies In January 2019, the NIHU International Prize in Japanese Studies was established, with the support of the Kuraray Foundation, with the aim to promote the international development of Japanese studies and deepen the understanding of Japan in the academic community.
+The prize will be awarded to researchers based overseas who have shown outstanding achievement in Japan-related scholarship in philosophy, religion, thought, art, literature, language, history, folklore, society, the environment and other fields related to the Humanities and have made great contributions to the international development of Japanese studies.
+2019 The prize winner Haruo Shirane Professor of Japanese Literature and Culture and Chair of the Department of East Asian Languages and Cultures at Columbia University 2020 The prize winner Andrew Gordon Lee and Juliet Folger Fund Professor of History at Harvard University, Professor of the Edwin O. Reischauer Institute for Japanese Studies at Harvard University 2021 The prize winner Jean-Noël Robert Professor of Collège de France 2022 The prize winner Josef Kreiner Professor Emeritus of University of Bonn, Visiting Researcher of Hosei University Research Center for International Japanese Studies 2023 The prize winner SHIBATANI Masayoshi Deedee McMurtry Chair Professor of Humanities and Professor of Linguistics Emeritus at Rice University, Professor Emeritus of Kobe University